interpretml/interpret-text/README.md

 The ClassicalTextExplainer has been designed with explicit intent of being modular and extensible.

-The API allows for users to swap out nearly every component, including the preprocessor, tokenizer, model and even training routine, with varying levels of difficulty.
+The API allows for users to swap out nearly every component including the preprocessor, tokenizer, model and training routine with varying levels of difficulty.
 The API is composed such that a modified explainer would still be able to leverage the rest of the tooling implemented within the package.

 The text encoding and decoding components are both closely tied to each other.
 Should the user wish to use a custom encoding process, it has to come paired with its own custom decoding process.